 The Last Van Gogh is a lovely historical novel about art and inspiration, love and freedom, and loyalty and obligation.
 I enjoyed reading about Richman’s inspiration for the book in the author’s note, and I couldn’t help but do some research of my own, searching for information about the Gachets and looking up the paintings Van Gogh painted in Auvers, particularly his portraits of Marguerite.
 This is a novel that requires a bit of patience, but readers will be rewarded with rich descriptions of the artistic process and a heartfelt tale of first love.

-Disclosure: I borrowed The Last Van Gogh from my local library.
+Disclosure: I borrowed The Last Van Gogh from the public library.

 © 2013 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.